Xalegor1/Django_blog/README.md

-This is blog websit on Django was deployed on Railway
+This is blog website on Django was deployed on Railway